KostasTsiligiannis/Programming-on-CortexM4-via-STM32F303k8-MCU/README.md

-# ARM Cortex-M4 Bare-Metal & Scheduler Projects
+# ARM Cortex-M4 Bare-Metal & Scheduler Project

-This repository contains two embedded systems projects developed for the **STM32F303K8 (ARM Cortex-M4)** using low-level **bare-metal programming techniques**.
+This project demonstrates low-level bare-metal programming on the STM32F303K8 microcontroller (ARM Cortex-M4) without using HAL libraries, CMSIS startup files, or any external RTOS.

-The projects focus on understanding how embedded systems and RTOS kernels work internally without using **HAL libraries** or an external **RTOS**.
+The goal of this project is to provide a clear understanding of what happens internally from reset until `main()` is executed, including memory initialization, vector table setup, linker configuration, stack initialization, semihosting, and fault handling.

 ---